awsdocs/amazon-cloudfront-developer-guide/doc_source/cnames-https-dedicated-ip-or-sni.md

   You also need to change the SSL/TLS certificate that CloudFront is using from a custom certificate to the default CloudFront certificate:

   + If you haven't used your distribution to distribute your content, you can just change the configuration\.
-For more information, see [Listing, Viewing, and Updating CloudFront Distributions](HowToUpdateDistribution.md)\.
+For more information, see [Viewing and Updating CloudFront Distributions](HowToUpdateDistribution.md)\.

   + If you have used your distribution to distribute your content, you need to create a new CloudFront distribution and change the URLs for your objects to reduce or eliminate the amount of time that your content is unavailable\.
 For more information, see [Reverting from a Custom SSL/TLS Certificate to the Default CloudFront Certificate](cnames-and-https-revert-to-cf-certificate.md)\.